slappforge/sigma/docs/features/logs/logs.md

 ## Controlling Sigma's Log fetching behaviour

-By default Sigma continuously polls for new logs from cloudwatch.
+By default Sigma continuously polls for new logs from Cloudwatch.
 If you wish to control this behaviour, you may use following set of buttons.

 # ![](images/new_logs_buttons.png)